Dev

 FAQ

-Can I use these generated cookies to log in to a real website?
+can I use these fake cookies to log in to a real website

-No. The values are randomly generated strings with no relationship to any live server's session store.
-Submitting them to a real application will result in rejection or a new session being created.
-These cookies are strictly for testing parsers, middleware, and mock environments where the server-side validation is either absent or under your control.
+No. The values are random strings with no connection to any live server's session store.
+A real application will reject them or create a new anonymous session.
+These cookies are strictly for testing parsers, middleware, and mock environments where server-side validation is either absent or under your control.